 Going on a ride is never as simple as just grabbing your bike and rolling out the door.
-You’re going to need to bring a spare tube, CO2 and inflator, patch kit, tyre levers, tyre boot, multi-tool and a few other bits and pieces to make sure you aren’t left stranded on the side of the road, calling a friend to come pick you up.
+However, a handy saddle bag will keep your spare tube, CO2 and inflator, patch kit, tyre levers, tyre boot, multi-tool and a few other bits and pieces organised and together to make sure you aren’t left stranded on the side of the road, calling a friend to come pick you up.

 For the Velominati types, all of this can be stuffed in a pocket but will take up room that would otherwise be used for all-important snacks.
 For the rest of us, a saddlebag is the way to go.